insideout/ai/_posts/_archive/2020-01-24-neural-architecture-and-automl-technology.md

 ---
 category: news
 title: "Neural Architecture and AutoML Technology"
-excerpt: "AutoML might be the answer to such circumstances.
-AutoML focuses on automating each part of the machine learning (ML) work process to increase effectiveness and democratize machine learning so that non-specialists can apply machine learning to their issues ..."
+excerpt: "However, the conventional ML process is human-dependent, and not all companies have the assets to put resources into an experienced data science team.
+AutoML might be the answer to such circumstances.
+AutoML focuses on automating each part of the machine learning (ML) work process to increase effectiveness and democratize machine learning so ..."
 publishedDateTime: 2020-01-24T18:37:00Z
 webUrl: "https://www.analyticsinsight.net/neural-architecture-and-automl-technology/"
 type: article